GlitchSecure/website/_pages/about.md

 ---
 layout: about
 title: "About"
-hero-title: "We'd love to break your stuff."
+hero-title: "We'd Love To Break Your Stuff."
 subtitle: "GlitchSecure is a cybersecurity startup made of security researchers, (ethical) hackers, and developers.
 We help SaaS and software companies cover their apps."
 permalink: /about/
 published: true